 As a kid in the early 1990s, I remember going to Dover, Tenn. each Sunday after church for lunch.
 There was a restaurant on top of a hill on US 79 that served a great home-style buffet.
-The name escapes my memory; the restaurant closed many years ago.
+The name of the restaurant escapes my memory and it closed many years ago.

-The drive from my church, which was near Murray, Ky., to Dover was tough.
+The drive from my church near Murray to Dover was tough.
 Most days the preacher stopped at noon and by the time we were on the road my stomach was eating itself.

 Despite my usual starvation, the trips to Dover were interesting to me.
 Many things could be seen on the trip, such as the new Ned McWherter bridge being built across Kentucky Lake at Paris Landing.
 The lake itself was always nice to see, too.

 Of course I had no way of knowing.
 I was a teenager without a driver’s license.
 And I thought it was really weird to have an interest in stuff like that, so I kept my odd fascinations to myself.
-It’s an itch that needed scratching.
+It was an itch that needed scratching.

 To this day, ExploreKentuckyLake.com promotes Kentucky Lake, Lake Barkley and Land Between The Lakes.
-A small section of the website called Explorations features places that were cool but largely unknown.
-Me and my wife venture out occasionally to explore these unknowns, take photos and write about them.
+A small section of the website called Explorations featured places that were cool but largely unknown.
+Me and my wife ventured out occasionally to explore these unknowns, take photos and write about them.

 Several years ago we started brainstorming about how we could try to take the idea of Explorations as well as the main website and begin a regional print magazine.
-From a business standpoint, print advertising is easy to sell.
-Therefore, we thought the high cost of producing a magazine would be covered.
+From a business standpoint, print advertising was easy to sell.
+So we thought the high cost of producing a magazine would be covered.
 In November 2006, Four Rivers Explorer was born.